trifork/jarnalyze/README.md

 # jarnalyze
-Analysis tool for detecting classpath conflicts in .ear and .war files
+Analysis tool for detecting Java classpath conflicts in .ear and .war files